 It is compulsory for students to continue to be in employment during the CSA Part II-Years 1 & 2 (Years 5 & 6).
 Students are expected to have a minimum of 104 weeks of practical training in a Category "A" or "B" Trainer Practice where the Supervising Architect has a minimum of 3 years post qualifying experience.
-Part II-Year 3 is full time in order to facilitate students to concentrate on their examination submissions.
-The training should be covered whilst the student is in attendance in Part II-Years 1 & 2 at CSA.
+The training should be covered whilst the student is in attendance in Years 5 & 6 at CSA.
+Students who have covered their entire training in Years 5 and 6 of the course may abstain from working in the 7th year in order to devote his/her time to the CDP.
+Year 7 is full time in order to facilitate students to concentrate on their examination submissions.